Housing in poor condition

 The landlord is normally responsible for:

-- The structure and exterior of the property
+- the structure of the property

-- The supply of hot water
+- the supply of hot water

-The landlord is responsible if:
+The landlord is responsible for damp, if:

 - The damp is caused by a structural defect in the property

-- The property lacks damp proofing
+- the property lacks damp proofing

-- There is a leak (e.g. in the roof)
+- there's a leak (e.g. in the roof)

 Furniture and furnishings

 All furniture and furnishings should meet the fire resistance requirements of the Furnishing (Fire Safety) Regulations 1988.

 Failure to carry out the work could result in prosecution and/or the Council carrying out the work in default and recovering costs.

 Carrying out work in default

 This gives us powers similar to those of a building society or bank: the debt incurs interest and if it remains unpaid the council can sell the property.

-How to report a problem
+Report a problem

 Use our online contact form to report your problem to our Environmental Health team.